 Pana’ewa Rainforest Zoo

 The Pana’ewa Rainforest Zoo is the only tropical zoo in the United States.
-You can visit a variety of rainforest animals and endangered Hawaiian animals, such as a white Bengal tiger, spider monkeys, lemurs, nene geese (the Hawaiian State bird), and over 80 other animal species.
+You can visit a variety of rainforest animals and endangered Hawaiian animals, such as spider monkeys, lemurs, nene geese (the Hawaiian State bird), and over 80 other animal species.
 Read more about the Pana’ewa Rainforest Zoo.

 Mehana brewing company